Skip To The Main Content

 • Chemical Bank's acquisition of The Chase Manhattan Corporation ($10 billion)

-Lee has been ranked as one of the leading M&A and banking lawyers in the United States in many surveys, including Chambers USA (Financial Institutions M&A-Band 1 for 17 consecutive years), The Legal 500 (Leading Lawyer & Hall of Fame in Financial Services Regulation and M&A), and The American Lawyer, which selected him as a “Dealmaker of the Year” for both 2008 and 2005.
+Lee has been ranked as one of the leading M&A and banking lawyers in the United States in many surveys, including Chambers USA (Financial Institutions M&A - Band 1 or "Star Individual" for 18 consecutive years), The Legal 500 (Hall of Fame in both Financial Services Regulation and M&A), and The American Lawyer, which selected him as a “Dealmaker of the Year” for both 2008 and 2005.

 Lee joined Simpson Thacher in 1981 following his graduation from New York University Law School, where he was an editor of the Law Review.
 He received his A.B., magna cum laude, from Duke University.
 Lee is admitted to practice in New York.